 We help to educate the whole student through:

 Educating students outside in the natural world is healthy for their mind, body, and for the environment.

-We have four days a week at our Peachtree City campus, where students learn in a classroom setting, and outside in our two acres of forest and gardens.
+We have four days a week at our Peachtree City campus, where students learn in a classroom setting, and outside in our forest and gardens.

-One day a week is spent at our Encounter Lab where students are given a hands-on day, working on the garden, caring for the animals, and putting academic theory into action!
+One day a week we head out on excursions and adventures exploring state pars, caring for animals, and putting academic theory into action!

 Every day we ensure students have time in nature through recess, outdoor classes, and P.E.

 Intelligence is plastic.
 With a growth mindset, students are capable of achieving goals they never thought possible.

 Students are placed in courses based on ability not age.

 The diverse academic and emotional needs of gifted students are met.